muziejus/javascripting-english-major/3-programming.md

 </section>
 <section id="embedding-javascript">
-## Embedding JavaScript in a Webpage
+## Embedding JavaScript in a webpage

 Typing things into the console can get boring after a while, because it’s tedious to have to retype everything every time.
 Additionally, if you close